data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-7-deploying-node-app-to-heroku.md

 <hr>

-That concludes this series of posts to help *Rails* developers learn *Node*.
+> That concludes this series of posts to help *Rails* developers learn *Node*.
 Thanks for following along.
-Leave a comment if you found the series helpful.
+Leave a comment if you found the series helpful or if you have questions.